 |Provider||Warranty details||Registration period||Warranty transferability||Extended Warranty|

-|American Standard||Base limited manufacturer’s warranty: varies between models and parts but ranges between 1 and 20 years (heat exchanger has lifetime warranty on some models).||Products installed on or after May 1, 2009 must be registered within 60 days of the installation date.||Registered limited warranty transfer option is available for purchase for products installed on or after August 1, 2011 during the 60-day product registration period or within 90 days of the home sale.||Optional extended warranty available.|
+|American Standard||Base limited manufacturer’s warranty: varies between models and parts but ranges between 1 and 20 years (heat exchanger has a lifetime warranty on some models).||Products installed on or after May 1, 2009, must be registered within 60 days of the installation date.||The registered limited warranty transfer option is available to purchase products installed on or after August 1, 2011, during the 60-day product registration period or within 90 days of the home sale.||Optional extended warranty available.|

 |Goodman Air Conditioning & Heating||10-year parts limited warranty, lifetime compressor limited warranty, lifetime heat exchanger limited warranty, and 10-year unit replacement limited warranty (on select gas furnaces).||Within 60 days of the installation (or closing) date.||N/A||Available through AsureSM Extended Service Plans.|

 |Trane||Base limited warranty: between 1 and 20 years, depending on the product.|

-|Within 60 days of the installation date.||Base limited warranty is not transferable.||Optional extended warranty available to cover the cost of parts and labor.|
+|Within 60 days of the installation date.||The base limited warranty is not transferable.||An optional extended warranty is available to cover the cost of parts and labor.|

-|Maytag||M1200 Series: 12-year limited parts warranty and dependability promise (M120 models dependability promise is 1 year).
+|Maytag||M1200 Series: 12-year limited parts warranty and dependability promise (M120 models dependability promise is one year).|

 Limited lifetime heat exchanger warranty.

-12-year air handlers and coils warranty.
+12-year air handlers and coil warranty.

-|Within 60 days of the installation date.||Base warranty is transferable, but the upgraded registered warranty is not.||Extended labor protection plans available to cover labor costs.|
+|Within 60 days of the installation date.||The base warranty is transferable, but the upgraded registered warranty is not.||Extended labor protection plans are available to cover labor costs.|

-While a manufacturer’s warranty may seem like the most convenient option to cover your heating and air conditioning, a home warranty can be more cost-effective because it covers more than just your HVAC.
+While a manufacturer’s warranty may seem like the most convenient option to cover your heating and air conditioning, a home warranty can be more cost-effective because it covers more than your HVAC.
 Here’s why House Method recommends a home warranty.

-The average home warranty premium costs $25–$67 a month, or about $300–$800 a year.
+The average HVAC warranty costs $25–$67 a month or about $300–$800 a year.
 In addition, most plans require a service fee per claim, which usually runs between $75 and $125.

-Compare these costs to what HVAC repairs and replacements run you when you’re not covered by a home warranty.
+Compare these costs to what HVAC repairs and replacements run when you’re not covered by a home warranty.